 How ARM creates value

-The companies who choose ARM technology pay an up-front licence fee to gain access to a design.
+The companies who adopt ARM technology pay an up-front licence fee to gain access to a design.
 They incorporate the ARM technology into their chip – a process that often takes 3-4 years.
-When the chip starts to ship, ARM receives a royalty on every chip that uses the design.
+When the chip starts to ship ARM receives a royalty on every chip that uses the design.
 Typically our royalty is based on the price of the chip.
-Each ARM processor design is suitable for a wide range of end applications and so can be reused in different chip families addressing multiple markets.
+Each ARM processor design is suitable for a wide range of end applications and so can be reused in different chip families addressing unique markets.
 Each new chip family generates a new stream of royalties.
-An ARM processor design may be used in many different chips and may ship for over 20 years.
+An ARM processor design may be used in many different chips and ship for over 20 years.